SITE MENU

 These tips may help in locating severe noise sources to 2 meters and bands above that are suspected of coming from your radio or computer equipment.
 If the source strength is intense and fundamental frequency is low enough, this could be the source of all your ham band problems.
 Also see tips for HF below.

-Tips for VHF and above:
+Tips for HF/VHF and above:

 Using a 2 meter handheld, adjust it to an unused frequency.
 Leave the "Rubber Duckie" antenna attached.
+(Note that you may also use a portable shortwave receiver tuned to the respective hf band with an external "loop" probe setup as described below.)

 Stand back several feet from the suspected device or if needed in another room or location if the white noise "floor" is too strong.

-Now remove the antenna from the handheld remembering the device, cable, etc, that caused the squelch to break.
+If the squelch breaks and or noise poors from the receiver when you are very close, then you have pin pointed the suspect device!
+Now remove the antenna from the handheld remembering the device, cable, etc, that caused the squelch to break!

-Carefully move the antenna connector end of the handheld toward the device.......the noise should increase and break the squelch even higher as you get closer with the handheld if this is the source of the noise to 2 meters.
+After you have removed the antenna, move the antenna connector end of the handheld toward the device.......the noise should increase and break the squelch even higher as you get closer with the handheld if this is the source of the noise to 2 meters.
 (When you removed the antenna, you greatly decrease the "sensitivity" of the handheld.
 This helps in pinpointing the exact source.)

 BEST Solution.....If it is a LinkSys device.......remove it from service and get another well known brand in a metal case with shielded cables if possible with known good shielding all around!
 Simple as that.